JohanPerssonMS/Restricted-Region-Exact-Design/README.md

 MATLAB code for a program and GUI that gives D-optimal designs.

 There are two folders, one for the program Systematic Search and one for the program One Step.
 Systematic search is better.
 I recommend you always use Systematic Search.
-The reason for the One Step-folder is so that users might use the code.
+The reason for the One Step-folder being here is so that users might use the code.

 User instructions:
 1) Download the folder "Systematic Search".